ricko2001/Genealogy-scripts/RM -LumpSources/ReadMe.txt

 So use it to create 2 sources- SSDI and SSACI assume that the data will come from ancestry

-Source Name		SSDIdb ANC US
+Source Name	=	SSDIdb ANC US
-DataType		SSDI or SSACI
 Owner
 WebsiteTitle
 URL
 DatabaseName	Ancestyr database name for SSDI
+DataType		SSDI or SSACI
-Access Date		when source was updated
+DbInfoDate		when source was updated

-Source Text		full info about database
+Source Text		full info about database		CitationTable.ActualText	=	SourceTable.ActualText
-Source Comment
+SourceComment									SourceTable.Comments			SourceTable.Comments

 Media			NULL
 Repositories	Ancestry repo